andreaprb/GettingAndCleaningData/CodeBook.md

 The tidydata set contains 180 objeservations and 68 variables.

 [1] subject  - Identify the volunteer "subject" who performed the experiment.
-It is a int with the range from 1 to 30.
+It is an int with the range from 1 to 30.

 [2] activity - WALKING, WALKING_UPSTAIRS,  WALKING_DOWNSTAIRS,  SITTING,  STANDING , LAYING.
 It is a factor with 6 levels.